huangs-nyc/racing-sim-esp32/README.md

 Something to note about this setup is that I switched the axes in terms of input in order to make it work with my enclosure.
 The default would be using the y-axis to move forward and backward and x-axis to turn.
 However, since my enclosure forced my wires sideways, I switched them.
-To adjust which access you want to use, go to the updateCar() function and change the first paramter for carAngle and moveDirection to fit your needs.
+To adjust which access you want to use, go to the updateCar() function and change the first parameter for carAngle and moveDirection to fit your needs.

+From there, it should work!
+Check out the Demo URL above to check for functionality.

+# Enclosure Design

+Now that your software and breadboard is up and running, we can turn towards the enclosure deisgn to house the three main components.
+For my enclosure design, I decided to go with a layered 3D-print system, which you can find at this link: https://cad.onshape.com/documents/063c7e8d5bc175fe4d6adb77/w/1ce7811f8bf842ba5b9ee530/e/09f7d4457a9dedc46022296b.
+You can also find the individual parts that make up this assembly in the 3D-prints folder.

+If you choose to go with my design, there are a few things to keep in mind.
+First, you can use the M3x100 screws in the six holes to assemble them together.
+You might also have to use things like dowels and hot glue to help prop up some controls on the inside because the components are of different sizes.